OmarKhalil10/Text-Summarizer-Flask-API-On-Google-Cloud/README.md

-# Text-Summarizer-Flask-API-On-Google-Cloud-Run-using-Terraform-and-GitHub-Actions
+# Text-Summarizer-Flask-API-On-Google-Cloud
-Deployment of a Text Summarizer Flask API to Google Cloud Run using Terraform and GitHub Actions
+Deployment of a Text Summarizer Flask API to Google Cloud using Cloud Run, Terraform and GitHub Actions